Einar Páll Svavarsson

 When you enter the beach, you will encounter one of the most spectacular basalt column formations in Iceland

-Access is quite straightforward and easy
+Access is quite straightforward and easy, but costly

-Like many natural wonders in Iceland, access and free admission are simple.
 If you are traveling the Ring Road Nr.
 1. It is located on the south shore west of the small village of Vík.
 When traveling from Reykjavík, the capital of Iceland, you take a turn south on the road Reynishverfisvegur Nr.
 215 and drive approximately 6 kilometers.
 This is the only road to Reynisfjara beach, and you cannot access this place from the village Vík.
 You should take notice of the farm Reynir as it has been part of Icelandic history form more than eleven hundred years and is mentioned in our book of settlement.
 It is also an area with many fascinating folklore stories, including an interesting story about the church and how it was built.

 When is the best time to visit Reynisfjara?